 3."When the archangel pisses on the basilica, it's going to rain."

 The Golden Angel Gabriel that crowns the top of the campanile tower in the Piazza San Marco can give us all a hint on the Weather Forecast.
 That's right, when the angel turns northeast to face the Basilica di San Marco, it's taken as a sign of shifting winds and coming rain by locals.

 4. Avoid the crowds: get up early and stay out late

-When the City you're visiting gets too crowed, you just can't get the best of it.
+When the City you're visiting gets too crowded, you just can't get the best of it.
 That's why visiting Venice during the early morning (before 8 am) and after midnight could let you admire all the most particular and beautiful landscapes that the City has to offer.
 Remember that Venice is not just a big attraction for foreign tourists but also for Italians as well, getting up to 20 million visitors a year.